kirovtome/kirovtome.xyz/_posts/2019-09-17-how-i-passed-aws-solutions-architect.md

 tags: [AWS, Certified, Solutions, Architect, Associate, exam] # add tag
 ---

-In this post, i will talk about how i passed AWS Certified Solutions Architect - Associate, on the second try.
+It's been a while since my last post, because i was preparing to pass the AWS Certified Solutions Architect - Associate exam, so i will write about it now.

 ### 1. Why AWS Certification